The 20% Project for Schools – A Modest Proposal, by Derry Hannam

 There is more quality time spent between teachers and students, resulting in better relationships and increased student well-being.”

 Here the emphasis is switching from teaching to learning, from prescribed content to inquiry, and, freed from the pressure of examination preparation, a change in the quality of student-teacher relations to include more student participation and playful creativity.
-What an opportunity to do things in a better way when schools re-open for all students!
+What an opportunity this provided to do things in a better way when schools re-opened for all students!

 We know that it is perfectly possible to have a school system with high attainment that does not create pressure and anxiety.